Bobholamovic/DuduLearnsToCode-Template/README.md

 **Note: DuduLearnsToCode is not the official name of this project, but a placeholder until I come up with a good name.**

-A simple template for deep learning projects with PyTorch.
+A simple template for deep learning projects with PyTorch (especially for CV projects).

 ## Visions